 What Should I Do if My Child is in a Car Accident in San Diego, CA?

 If your child is injured in a car crash, your first priority is your child’s health and mental welfare.
 However, you should also consider your child’s legal rights.
 Your child has the right to recover compensation for economic damages and non-economic damages.

 When your child is stable, talk with a lawyer about filing a personal injury claim on behalf of your child.
 Our injury lawyers in San Diego have extensive experience handling child injury cases.

 Schedule a Free Consultation With Our San Diego Auto Accident Attorneys

 A monetary award cannot undo the pain and suffering your child has experienced because of a negligent driver.
 However, the compensation from a personal injury case can pay for ongoing medical care and other damages for your child.

 Children injured in car crashes can have long-term cognitive, emotional, and physical impairments.
 Our San Diego personal injury attorneys thoroughly explore all potential damages your child might sustain and calculate the maximum value of those damages.
 We will not stop fighting until we exhaust all avenues of compensation for you and your child.

-Contact us today to schedule your free consultation with one of our child injury lawyers in San Diego, CA.
+Contact us today to schedule your free consultation with one of our San Diego Auto Accident Attorneys.